Table of Contents

 Purchase tax (and notary fees) come to around 1% when purchasing property in Albania.

-VAT is applied at the rate of 0% on new build Albanian property.
+VAT is applied at the rate of 0% on newly built Albanian property.

 Property – Buying Costs